 Currently, the GoFoil platform has eight different options for you to select when putting together your perfect foil rig.
 The GoFoil mast you choose can dramatically affect how you ride and your ability to progress.
 GoFoil has two different mast categories; plate and tuttle.
 We are going to introduce them in order of height.

 The plate mast comes in 60cm (23.6"), 70cm (27.6") 80cm (31.5"), 90cm (35.4"), 100cm (39.4"), and 105cm 41.3".

 The tuttle mast options are 29.5" (75cm), 36.5 (92.7cm), and 40" (101.6cm).

 General things to remember when looking at different masts

 Length: Shorter masts are more comfortable to learn on.
-More extended options aid experienced riders with increased time to make corrections, help in pumping, and improve the ride in choppy conditions.
+Longer masts have more drag due to increased surface area under the water.
+As the mast options get longer, you will need more power to get up foiling.
+More extended options aid experienced riders with increased time to make corrections, more aggressive turning angles, help in pumping (over chop), and improve the overall ride in choppy, rough conditions.